Perhaps the best way to describe the Peke a Boo is that this is a small dog that is going to blow you away with how cute it looks.

 Even though this breed is small in size, you do still need to be completely honest with yourself when it comes to your ability to look after it.

-In order to do this, we recommend that you ask yourself a number of questions before you potentially take ownership of your new Peke a Boo puppy.
+To do this, we recommend that you ask yourself several questions before you potentially take ownership of your new Peke a Boo puppy.

 Questions such as the following should be on your mind as you read through this guide.

 - Have you ever owned a puppy before?